Mostly Sunny Weather Forecast For Karachi On Sunday - UrduPoint

 The Meteorological department on Saturday forecast mostly sunny weather in the metropolis for the next 24 hours

-The maximum temperature in the city is expected to remain in the range of 13 to 15 degrees centigrade with 40 to 50 per cent humidity.
+The maximum temperature in the city was expected to remain in the range of 13 to 15 degrees centigrade with 50 to 60 per cent humidity.

-Dry weather with cool/cold night and hazy/misty morning is likely to prevail in lower Sindh while misty/foggy morning in central and upper Sindh during the next 24 hours.
+Dry weather with cool/cold night and misty/foggy morning was likely to prevail over central and upper parts whereas hazy/misty morning was likely to prevail elsewhere in the Sindh province during the next 24 hours.